Natalie Barnes: Storylines

-Natalie starts rebuilding her life, and discovers that she is pregnant with Vinny's baby, but faces another blow on discovering that Vinny is dating her sister, Debs Brownlow (Gabrielle Glaister).
-She had recently moved to Weatherfield after working as a hairdresser on cruise ships.
-Natalie feels she cannot forgive them for this, and rejects both of them and evicts Debs from No.6.
+From then onwards, Natalie starts rebuilding her life.
+Eventually she finds herself pregnant with Vinny's baby, only to end up facing another blow when she discovers that Vinny is dating her sister Debs Brownlow (Gabrielle Glaister) at the same time; Debs had recently moved to Weatherfield after working as a hairdresser on cruise ships.
+Natalie feels she cannot forgive them for this, and rejects both of them before evicting Debs from the property.
 They leave Weatherfield together, going to Southampton, with Vinny hoping to get a job with Debs on a cruise ship, unaware that Natalie is pregnant.
 Natalie wants to keep the baby but decides that she does not want to bring her child up in a pub and in urban Weatherfield.
 During Christmas 2000, after inviting Kevin for Christmas dinner, she is accosted by Sally in The Rovers.
 Sally assumes that she is trying to seduce Kevin again, but Natalie retorts by telling her that she has some nerve to accuse her of attempting to seduce Kevin after she slept with Kevin the night before he married Alison Wakefield (Naomi Radcliffe) and Sally leaves the pub, humiliated.
 Natalie sells The Rovers, intending to start a new life in the Cotswolds, but there are protests from the residents when Natalie decides to sell to the Boozy Chain, who intend to call the place The Boozy Newt.
 After some negotiation, businessmen Duggie Ferguson (John Bowe), Fred Elliott (John Savident) and Mike Baldwin (Johnny Briggs) agree to buy the pub and save it from its fate with the Boozy Chain.
 Natalie leaves Weatherfield for Consett on New Year's Eve 2000.

 Barmaid Geena Gregory (Jennifer James) announces in The Rovers that Natalie has given birth to a baby girl named Laura.
 It is uncertain if Natalie still has shares in Kevin's garage.
 Natalie is mentioned again in November 2009 when Kevin starts an affair with Molly Dobbs (Vicky Binns).
 Molly's husband Tyrone (Alan Halsall) tells Molly about Kevin's past affairs, saying that Natalie was the biggest of them all, but he and Sally would always end up back together.

+Reception

+Kerry Barrett from Emmerdale Insider called Natalie an "icon" of the soap and believed that her affair with Kevin was "steamy"; she also opined that Natalie "became the latest in a long line of legendary Rovers landladies".